swift-nav/plover/README.md

 or

 ```
-# same thing as previous
+# (equivalent to previous command)
 $ stack install
 ```

-## Cabal sandbox build
+## (Alternative Installation Method) Cabal sandbox build

-We suggest using a cabal sandbox: this keeps any dependencies isolated so you don't have to worry about conflicts with other versions you may have on your system.
+Using a cabal sandbox keeps any dependencies isolated so you don't have to worry about conflicts with other versions you may have on your system.

 ```